icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 I find this confusing, as
 NACA-TN-754 was published after NACA-SR-130
-(although the sequence they were written or revised in may be different than the publishing dates).
+(although the sequence they were written or revised in may be different from the publishing dates).
 The images are better reproduced in the NACA-SR-130 download.

-##"A Method for Calculating the Heat Required for Windshield Thermal Ice Prevention Based on Extensive Flight Tests in Natural—Icing Conditions", NACA-TN-1434
+## "A Method for Calculating the Heat Required for Windshield Thermal Ice Prevention Based on Extensive Flight Tests in Natural—Icing Conditions", NACA-TN-1434

 This publication is quite extensive (102 pages).
 There are a lot a good images,